-MUSI2068 University gamelan This course focuses on the performance of gamelan.
-Students will participate in weekly workshops on the gamelan over two semesters and may also have the opportunity to participate in public performances.
-Assessment: 100% coursework.
-MUSI2070 Fundamentals of tonal music This course further explores tonal procedures, of which the fundamentals were introduced in MUSI1023 Materials and structures of music.
+MUSI2070 Fundamentals of tonal music

+This course further explores tonal procedures, of which the fundamentals were introduced in MUSI1023 Materials and structures of music.
 It examines the tonal logic and the voice-leading principles of diatonic and basic chromatic harmonic practices.
 Simple formal structures such as binary, ternary, and sonata forms are explored.
 Students completing this course are expected to have attained a thorough understanding of tonal syntax in the context of diatonic and simple chromatic harmony and to be able to analyze music in simple forms.

 Prerequisite: MUSI1023.

 MUSI2071 Topics in Western music history I

 The course examines selected topics in musical practices, works, and aesthetic ideas representative of the 20th and 21st centuries.
 Various musical styles as well as conceptual ideas behind the musical practices are examined.
 The course emphasizes the socio-cultural context in which the music was created, performed, and consumed, as well as its relationship to the other art forms.
 The course is also designed to enhance students' ability to think, read, and write in English within the discipline of music, and to teach them the fundamental processes involved in music research.
 By promoting foundational knowledge in music history, as well as basic research and writing skills, this course prepares students for other courses in the curriculum, such as MUSI2072 and MUSI2073.
-The focus of course content may vary from year to year.
+The focus of the course content may vary from year to year.

 Assessment: 100% coursework.

 MUSI2072 Topics in Western music history II

 The course examines selected topics in musical practices, works, and aesthetic ideas representative of the 18th and 19th centuries.
 Various musical styles as well as conceptual ideas behind the musical practices are examined.
 The course emphasises the socio-cultural context in which the music was created, performed, and consumed, as well as its relationship to the other art forms.
-The focus of course content may vary from year to year.
+The focus of the course content may vary from year to year.

 Prerequisite: MUSI2071.

-Assessment: 100% coursework.

 MUSI2073 Topics in Western music history III

 The course examines selected topics in musical practices, works, and aesthetic ideas representative of the era before 1750.
 Various musical styles as well as conceptual ideas behind the musical practices are examined.
 The course emphasizes the socio-cultural context in which the music was created, performed, and consumed, as well as its relationship to the other art forms.
-The focus of course content may vary from year to year.
+The focus of the course content may vary from year to year.

 Prerequisite: MUSI2071.

 MUSI2074 Introduction to contrapuntal styles and techniques This course offers a broad overview of contrapuntal styles and techniques from the 16th century to the first half of the 20th century.
 Investigation of various contrapuntal skills are made through analytic and written exercises, with emphasis on writing for keyboard, voices, or instrumental combinations that can be performed in class.
-The course is offered in alternate years with MUSI3030 Tonal counterpoint.
+The course is offered in alternate years with MUSI3030 Tonal counterpoint (capstone experience).
 Prerequisite: MUSI2070.

-MUSI2076 Instrumentation and orchestration 1 This course provides students with a comprehensive knowledge of the range, timbre, and characteristics of string and woodwind instruments and the techniques of combining these instruments when writing for small orchestral forces.
+MUSI2076 Instrumentation and orchestration 1

+This course provides students with a comprehensive knowledge of the range, timbre, and characteristics of string and woodwind instruments and the techniques of combining these instruments when writing for small orchestral forces.
 Timbral contrast, mixing, balance, doubling, and some aspects of psycho-acoustics will also be studied.
 The teaching materials will be derived from examples of classical and contemporary music, as well as film scores.

 Assessment: 100% coursework.